gabriel-vanca/VCLibs/README.md

 choco install microsoft-vclibs -y
 ```

-⚠️ In a small number of attempts when running in Windows 11 Sandbox, installing the VCLibs via `choco install microsoft-vclibs `would result in Terminal failing start, while installing via `choco install microsoft-vclibs` would work perfectly fine.

 **Note that this package is updated manually, therefore it might not always hold the latest version.
 Read Solution 2 for a way to solve that problem.**

 > If you're looking for instructions on how to install and use Chocolatey, see my dedicated repo at: https://github.com/gabriel-vanca/Chocolatey